tomjoht/learnapidoc/_docs/conceptual_topics_in_api_docs/docapis_glossary_section.md

 The result:

 {% if site.format == "kindle" or site.format == "pdf" %}
-*Note: This content doesn't embed well in print, as it contains JavaScript.
+*Note: This content doesn't embed well in print because it contains JavaScript.
 Please go to [https://idratherbewriting.com/learnapidoc/docapis_glossary_section.html] to view the content.*
 {% endif %}

 {% if site.format == "web" %}